 If you’re looking for Schnauzer rescues in California, you’ll want to make sure your new fur baby is coming from a safe and healthy place.
 We’re here to help!

 Schnauzers are a popular breed among dog lovers.
 Therefore, many Schnauzer rescues in California are operating to ensure that no Schnauzer goes homeless.
 These organizations rescue and rehabilitate neglected Schnauzers and help them find new homes.

 The Standard Schnauzer is an intelligent breed primarily bred to be a guard dog and ratter.
 It inspired breeders to create similar breeds, the Miniature Schnauzer and the Giant Schnauzer.
 The Standard Schnauzer is strong and a great companion.
 It is alert, reliable, and good with kids.
 Moreover, the Miniature and Standard Schnauzers are some of the smartest breeds and rank 12th and 22nd in the top 100 most intelligent dogs.

-Although it is a popular breed, sometimes, these dogs are found in dog rescues after being abandoned by their owners.
+Although it is a popular breed, sometimes these dogs are found in dog rescues after being abandoned by their owners.
 You can help provide such dogs with a loving family and home by choosing to adopt.
-So, here is a list of some of the pet rescues in California where you can find Schnauzers up for adoption.
+So, here is a list of some of the Schnauzer and other pet rescues in California where you can find Schnauzers up for adoption.